 # Connecting a cloud account

-> Grant Porter access to your AWS, GCP, or Azure account using IAM roles, service accounts, or service principals to provision infrastructure
+> Grant Porter access to your AWS, GCP, or Azure account using IAM roles, Workload Identity Federation, or service principals to provision infrastructure

 Before Porter can create a cluster, you need to grant it access to your cloud account.
 Porter uses secure credential methods that don't require storing static API keys.